afropiloto/paperless-platform/src/auth/README.md

 export class TradeDocumentsController {

   @Get()
-  @UserAccess({ module: 'trade-documents', minRole: 'Agent' }) getDocuments() {
+  @UserAccess({ module: 'trade-documents', roles: ['Agent', 'Supervisor', 'Manager'] }) getDocuments() {
-    // Only users with Agent+ role in trade-documents module can access }
+    // Only users with Agent, Supervisor, or Manager role in trade-documents module can access }
 }
 ```